akap97/Trees/README.md

 #### 8) haspathSum: Given a Binary Tree and a sum s, your task is to check whether there is a root to leaf path in that tree with the following sum .
 You are required to complete the function hasPathSum.
 You should not read any input from stdin/console.
 There are multiple test cases.
 For each test case, this method will be called individually.

+#### 9) treeFromPreorderInorder: Given 2 Arrays of Inorder and preorder traversal.
+Construct a tree and print the Postorder traversal.